 As you are aware, the situation regarding the coronavirus (COVID-19) pandemic in Melbourne is constantly evolving and understandably, you may be concerned about what this means.
 The health of our clients and our team are first and foremost our focus.
 So, on this page you will find up-to-date information on the impact to your sessions and the practice.

-On the 24th June 2021, the Victorian government announced the return of COVIDsafe settings for Victoria.
-We have taken the necessary precautions at our consulting locations to allow face-to-face appointments to continue as normal.
-Telehealth (online video or phone counselling) is still available as an alternative.
+The Victorian government recently announced the easing of restrictions in line with 70% and 80% vaccination targets across the state.
+From 4th Nov 2021, we can resume face-to-face services for routine care.
+If you have an appointment scheduled after 4th Nov, you will be contacted shortly with further information about our attendance polciy.
+Telehealth alternatives remain available.
 If a family member has visited a recent exposure site, you or your child are feeling unwell or feel uncomfortable about attending face-to-face, please contact us to change your current appointment to telehealth.
 For more information about what to expect from telehealth services, please click here.

 To ensure the safety of our clients and our clinicians during face-to-face consultations, the following safety procedures will be in place: